Citizenship

 Conditions of obtaining citizenship by naturalisation may differ depending on the country.
 But, as a rule, foreigners must reside in the country for a long time.

 Citizenship by origin.
-Some countries like Spain or Ireland have a “blood law”, meaning if your parents or grandparents come from a country, you may be eligible to obtain that country’s citizenship.
+Some countries like Spain or Ireland have a "right of blood", meaning if your parents or grandparents come from a country, you may be eligible to obtain that country’s citizenship.

 Citizenship by investment.
 This option is available in the Caribbean and some European countries.
 You can invest in a country’s state fund, local business, or real estate and obtain its citizenship.
 It is possible to apply for citizenship by investment alone or with family members.